alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 This code is doubly cursed: gratuitous use of `exec()` and the potential for an infinite loop.
 It's Bad Idea Central, and it's also pretty fragile.
-If you play around with this, you'll quickly find cases where the line detection breaks, and the code gets stuck in an infinite loop.
+If you play around with this, you'll quickly find other cases where the line detection breaks, and the code gets stuck in an infinite loop.

 Sometimes `exec()` has its uses (for example, it's how namedtuples are constructed in the collections module), but parsing arbitrary source code is definitely not one of them.